drfloob/literate-garbanzo/README.md

 ![Users are Nodes](res/users_are_nodes.jpg)

-... and any sort of event between to users is represented as an edge between vertices.
+... and any sort of event between two users is represented as an edge between vertices.

 ![Events are Edges](res/events_are_edges.jpg)